FAQ about hypnosis. Can anybody be hypnotized

 Q. What problems can hypnotherapy not treat?

-Acute, severe surgical conditions that require immediate intervention should not be treated with hypnotherapy.
+A. Hypnotherapy should not treat acute, severe surgical conditions that require immediate intervention.
 Hypnotherapists usually refer such issues to specialists.
 However, surgeons may prescribe hypnotherapy as an additional treatment after their intervention, so you can contact us.

 Q. I would like hypnotherapy to be part of my treatment; who can I see?